ANSWER: While Exodus 12:43-49 sounds "unyielding," we must understand it and the New Testament scriptures in context.

 This man then, will have come to this point righteously, being filled with a deeper understanding, having grown closer to YHWH, rather than "just doing what Torah demands," or worse, doing that others say Torah demands.
 Afterwards, his NEXT Passover will be fuller, greater, and a more Ruach-filled experience.

 By no means should any man become circumcised just to comply with Torah.
 Rav Shaul taught this clearly.
 Circumcision comes after Faith as it did for Avraham (Romans 4:12).

-While the wise Rabbis may disagree with the idea of the uncircumcised being allowed to partake in the Passover meal, the fact is, the Apostles taught that one is to bring the Gentiles into the fold slowly, by not levying on them ALL the Torah at once, and helping them build and grow in their understanding, observing their growth, and allowing them to change their hearts such that when they reach that "ah-ha!" moment (i.e., when they "get it"), they no longer have to be taught by man, but by the Ruach haKodesh (Holy Spirit).
-Since the Messiah, the Living Word, was given to all, then the participation in the Passover by a seeking, uncircumcised Gentile is not only permitted, but highly desired.
+While many Rabbis may disagree with the idea of the uncircumcised being allowed to partake in the Passover meal, the fact is, the Apostles taught that one is to bring the Gentiles into the fold slowly, by not levying on them ALL the Torah at once, and helping them build and grow in their understanding, observing their growth, and allowing them to change their hearts such that when they reach that "ah-ha!" moment (i.e., when they "get it"), they no longer have to be taught by man, but by the Ruach haKodesh (Holy Spirit).
+Since the Messiah, the Living Word, was given to all, the participation in the Passover by a seeking, physically-uncircumcised Gentile is not only permitted, but highly desired.